 Choosing this iPhone reset option is going to completely rearrange the app layout on your Home screens.

-It will put all of the default apps first, then your third-party apps will be listed after those apps, alphabetically.
+It will put all of the default apps first, and then your third-party apps will be listed after those apps alphabetically.

 i actually use this option myself from time to time, as the alphabetical third-party app sorting can make it a lot easier to find the apps that you have installed.

 The final iPhone reset option involves the Location Services and Privacy settings on your device.